Labrador Retriever Dog Breed Caring and Family, Social Life, Physical Traits, Diet Information

 - Hip Dysplasia: This condition involves the Labrador’s hip joint with abnormalities in the ball and socket formation, causing painful arthritis as the Lab ages.

-- Elbow Dysplasia: Labs are vulnerable to four different crippling elbow problems grouped under the name Elbow Dysplasia.
+- Elbow Dysplasia: Labs are vulnerable to four different crippling elbow problems grouped under Elbow Dysplasia.

 - Tricuspid Valve Dysplasia: TVD is a genetic disease in Labradors that involves a misformed tricuspid valve that prevents the blood from flowing forward from the right ventricle of the heart to the ventricle.